JonathanCamenzuli/TheOfficeEpisodeGenerator/README.md

 ```

 # Disclaimers
-- This project falls under the conditions of the GNU General Public License v2.0.
+- This project is distributed under terms of the GNU General Public License v2.0.
 For more information, please look at the license file found in `./LICENSE`
 - I am not affiliated with either NBC, The Office, IMDb or any other motion picture or television corporation, parent or affiliate corporation.
 All motion pictures, products and brands mentioned and featured in this program and repository are the respective trademarks and copyrights of their owners.